 How to pick the most effective charities

 To help you select the most effective charities, GiveWell and Animal Charity Evaluators are research organisations that select the best charities to donate to.
-While GiveWell selects charities that “save or improve (human) lives the most per dollar”, Animal Charity focuses on reducing animal suffering.
+While GiveWell selects charities that save or improve human lives the most per dollar, Animal Charity focuses on reducing animal suffering.

 Earning the most to Give the most

 One more dilemma in maximising your positive impact.
 Is it better to work for a traditional investment bank, such as Goldman Sachs, or for an impact fund, whose objective is to invest money responsibly and do good?
 If you were to work at the impact fund, as an employee you would be marginally better than the second-best candidate, thus not generating excessive impact, and would earn less money than at Goldman Sachs, which means you can donate less.
 If you take the position at Goldman Sachs, you are contributing to steer the corporate culture towards sustainability and can donate a larger share of your income to charity, thus having a greater impact.
 Of course, the choice of the company should mostly depend on your vocation and how well you could perform in each work environment.
-Warren Buffett and Bill Gates, for example, mostly do not consider social/environmental impact when making investment and business decisions, yet they are the greatest effective altruists of all time.
-Warren Buffett pledged to donate more than 99% of his wealth and is already the largest philanthropist in history.
+80,000 Hours is an effective organisation that can help you make a difference with your career.

 The Most Good You Can Do, by Peter Singer